reubenwbetts/Digitally-Controlled-Analog-EQ/Teensy-code/readme.md

 - Distribute the filtered signal to the SPI TXBuffer.
 - Compare this TXBuffer to the previous buffer created and if difffernt, update the digipots.

+**THIS CODE IS SLOW, ANALOGREAD AND GENERAL ARDUINO LIBRARIES ADD A MASSIVE OVERHEAD, BUT IT WORKS AS A PROOF-OF-CONCEPT**